15 Women Decolonizing Sustainable Fashion

 Advertisement

-LA-based entrepreneur Dechel Mckillian spent a decade as a creative director and celebrity stylist in the entertainment industry, touring the world with chart-topping musicians like Drake, Nicki Minaj, and Lil Wayne.
-Witnessing firsthand fashion’s negative impact on people and the planet, Mckillian took a deep dive into sourcing more eco-conscious and ethical brands to style her clients in but knew that if she was finding it difficult to discover labels which put the planet first, then other people must be, too.
-Enter GALERIE.LA, which Mckillian founded in 2015 to bring sustainable fashion to the masses.
-From repurposed jewelry labels to recycled denim brands, GALERIE.LA hosts 38 brands online and at its IRL space in downtown Los Angeles.
+LA-based entrepreneur Dechel Mckillian spent a decade as a creative director and celebrity stylist in the entertainment industry, touring the world with chart-topping musicians like Drake, Nicki Minaj and Lil Wayne.
+Witnessing firsthand fashion’s negative impact on people and the planet, Dechel took a deep dive into sourcing more eco-conscious and ethical brands to style her clients in but knew that if she was finding it difficult to discover labels which put the planet first, then other people must be, too.
+Enter GALERIE.LA, which Dechel founded in 2015 to bring sustainable fashion to the masses.
+From repurposed jewellery labels to recycled denim brands, GALERIE.LA hosts 38 brands online and at its IRL space in downtown Los Angeles.

 Advertisement